Dwarf flathead: Distribution and habitat

-The dwarf lathead is found in inshore and continental shelf waters in the Indo–West Pacific from the Gulf of Thailand and the Philippines to Papua New Guinea and south to Australia.
+The dwarf flathead is found in inshore and continental shelf waters in the Indo–West Pacific from the Gulf of Thailand and the Philippines to Papua New Guinea and south to Australia.
 In Australia it occurs from off Exmouth in Western Australia to Pine Peak Island in Queensland.
 It was reported twice in the Mediterranean Sea, off Italy in 2005 and Croatia in 2010, likely introduced via ballast water.

 It is found in sandy areas at depths between 5 and 95 m, although there is a record from 221 m.